snappyjobai/sjm/README.md

-# SJM Talent Matching Platform
+# Snapjobs Talent Matching Platform

 A Next.js application for AI-powered talent matching and freelancer interviews.